 Taking a nontraditional career path, I did not know what research was all about until I gradually learned more numerical approaches and modeling and Earth science and engineering by working with my mentors, collaborators, postdocs and student interns.
 Before I became more interested in research, I did a lot of fun stuff in high school and college -- all of those fun experiences turned out to be useful in helping me to shape new ideas for research today.

-My research focuses on multiscale numerical modeling and machine learning for analyzing coupled thermal-hydro-mechanical-chemical (THMC) processes relevant to both fundamental Earth science and to subsurface engineering systems (e.g., nuclear waste disposal, geologic hydrogen production and storage, and geothermal energy).
-I am the sole developer of a series of novel numerical approaches and computer codes based on the numerical manifold method (NMM) and the extended finite volume method (XFVM).
-My research interests are continuously broadening with my increased understanding of numerical modeling, machine learning, Earth and planetary science, and energy geosciences applications.
+My research focuses on multiscale numerical modeling and machine learning for analyzing coupled thermal-hydro-mechanical-chemical (THMC) processes relevant to both fundamental Earth science and to subsurface engineering systems (e.g., geologic hydrogen production and storage, and geothermal energy).
+My research interests are continuously broadening with my increased understanding of numerical modeling, machine learning, Earth science, and energy geosciences applications.

-When I am not working, I like traveling and anything that is associated with Art.
+When I am not working, I enjoy traveling and anything related to Art.